biopragmatics/oquat/docs/unknowns/source/enm.md

 | Orange:17.2.7   |        1 | [CHMO:0000098](http://purl.obolibrary.org/obo/CHMO_0000098)                                                                                                                           |
 | Orange:17.2.1.2 |        1 | [CHMO:0000407](http://purl.obolibrary.org/obo/CHMO_0000407)                                                                                                                           |

-## `OrangeBook` (3)
+## `OrangeBook`

+There are 3 usages of `OrangeBook` in `enm`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20OrangeBook)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20OrangeBook).

 | curie               |   usages | nodes                                                       |
 |---------------------|----------|-------------------------------------------------------------|